Ohio State vs. Penn State Women's Basketball Predictions & Picks - December 10

 Ohio State Schedule Analysis

-- Against the Oklahoma State Cowgirls, a top 100 team in our computer rankings, the Buckeyes picked up their signature win of the season on November 22, a 75-57 victory.
+- The Buckeyes' signature win this season came in a 75-57 victory on November 22 against the Oklahoma State Cowgirls, who rank inside the top 100 (No. 80) in our computer rankings.

-- Ohio State has two wins versus Quadrant 2 teams, tied for the fourth-most in the country.
+- Ohio State has tied for the fourth-most Quadrant 2 victories in the nation (two).

-- The Buckeyes have tied for the 32nd-most Quadrant 3 victories in the country (two).

 Get tickets for any college basketball game this season at Ticketmaster!